 On a different note, athletes and sports enthusiasts who lead an active life and maybe wish to take part in a competition often need to consume more protein than a typical sedentary individual.
 However, consuming such high amounts of complete protein from food sources alone can be very difficult, especially if you take into account that you also need to consume enough carbs and healthy fats for optimal health and energy levels.

 Protein is very satiating and it can be strenuous on the body to digest large amounts of food necessary to prep for a competition.
 So, when an athlete wants to optimise their diet, they will gladly supplement their main meals with protein powder so as to avoid digestion troubles and stay on top of their nutritional goals.

 In addition to being convenient, protein shakes have another perk: they are often lower in calories and they have a lower carb and fat content than protein-rich foods.
 As a result, even people looking to shed some fat and lead a healthier life while they improve their strength, endurance, and body composition can benefit from adding protein shakes to their eating plan.
-A great way to improve your training and recovery is by implementing medical marijuana to your list of supplements, if your are interested in how it can help then make check out more research.

 To wrap up, protein shakes might not be considered strictly a necessity in most situations, as with enough time and preparation, consuming enough complete sources of protein is quite possible.
 However, shakes do offer a significant advantage both for our health and our fitness goals, making them so much more than a passing fitness fad.